danieltannn/ITP_24/WebServer/README.md

 - [x] Store proctoring script on Web Server for the RaspberryPi to access and run without downloading
 - [x] Generate Asymmetric Key Pair (RSA) for RaspberryPi to encrypt the Fernet Key with RSA's Public Key
 - [x] Decrypt Fernet Key with RSA's Private Key
+- [ ] Implement 'Heartbeat' for Proctoring Script

 ---